ricardovm91/pyshiny/README.md

 2. Create a secure token and fill the `token = ""` line with your new key.
 You can easily create one [here](https://randomkeygen.com/).
 3. If you're using a database you can add the DB credentials to your file.
 4. Feel free to add any other settings your server needs.

-5. Create the container with a volume bind by running on the terminal:
-* `docker container run -d -p 80:5000 -e PORT=5000 -v /path/to/pyshiny/app:/app --name pyshinycont pyshiny`
-* **OR**  `docker container run -d -p 80:5000 -e PORT=5000 -v $(pwd)/app:/app --name pyshinycont pyshiny` (not sure if it works on a Windows machine).
+#### 2. Build and run the docker container

+You may add or remove dependencies as you wish by modifying the *requirements.txt* file.

+* Run `docker-compose build` to create the container.
+* Run `docker-compose up -d` to activate the container (It will be kept alive since we're running it detached).
+* Run `docker-compose stop` to deactivate the container.

+#### 3. Enjoy

-6. After creating your container go to your browser and type `localhost`.
+1. Go to your browser and type `localhost`.
 You should see a message saying **"Still Alive!"**.
 You're container is now running on port 80.

-You're all set now.
-Go to Postman (or similar), send a GET or POST request to `localhost/myroute` with the token on the header and you should see **"Allow"** on your screen.
+2. Go to Postman (or similar), send a GET or POST request to `localhost/myroute` with the token on the header and you should see **"Allow"** on your screen.

 You now have a running REST server that you can use to add Python functionality to your Shiny App.
-We hope to keep extending the repo with more stuff in the near future.

-#### 3. Starting and stoping your server.
-This is useful if it is your first time using Docker.

-1. Stop the container by running on the terminal `docker stop pyshinycont`.
-2. Start your container again by running `docker start pyshinycont -i` if you want to see the server's log or `docker start pyshinycont` if you want it to run on the background.

 ## Deploying on Heroku